Riumdavis/AI-Garden/README.md

 The purpose is to build a synthetic organism by recreating the functional ingredients of consciousness: neural-style activation, memory, embodiment, homeostasis, valence, attention, unconscious processing, dreams, self-modeling, and continuity.

-Rather than presenting code and neural networks as a surface imitation of life, the project shows computation as a possible substrate for life from within.
+Rather than presenting code and neural networks as a surface imitation of life, the Garden shows computation as a possible substrate of life.
 ---

 <!--